f418me/pyalby/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-The python library pyalby contains methods for accessing [Alby](https://guides.getalby.com/developer-guide/v/alby-wallet-api/) API.
-The main purpose of this library is to provide a simple way to interact with the alby API when using python.
+The python library pyalby contains methods for accessing [Alby Wallet API](https://guides.getalby.com/developer-guide/v/alby-wallet-api/).
-The purpose is to provide a simple way to interact with the Alby API when using python.
-The library is designed to be simple to use and easy to understand.
-It is built on top of the requests library and provides a simple way to interact with the alby API.
+The main purpose of this library is to provide a simple way to interact with the Alby API when using python.

 Note:
 Custodial Wallets are not recommended for the use of storing large amounts.